privacy-scaling-explorations/mixer/README.md

 ### Directory structure

 - `frontend/`: source code for the UI
+- `backend/`: source code for the backend deprecated and replaced with surrogeth
 - `contracts/`: source code for mixer contracts and tests
 - `semaphore/`: a submodule for the [Semaphore code](https://github.com/weijiekoh/semaphore)
+- `libsemaphore/` : a submodule for the libsemaphore
+- `surrogeth/` : a submodule for the Surrogeth agent

 ### Frontend